berty/www.berty.tech/bertytech/content/privacy-policy/index.md

 This service allows messages and attachments to be sent by a user while other conversation members are offline by storing messages on a highly available node.

-A [replication nodes](privacy-policy/#replication-node) only acts as a pass-through and never has access to the secrets allowing to decrypt the messages, the metadata, or the attachments.
+A [replication nodes](privacy-policy/#replication-node) only acts as a pass-through and never has access to the secrets that decrypt the messages, the metadata, or the attachments.

-[Replication nodes](privacy-policy/#replication-node) are by default operated by Berty Technologies but can also be set up by a [third party](privacy-policy/#third-party-hosted-services).
+By default, [replication nodes](privacy-policy/#replication-node) are operated by Berty Technologies but can also be set up by a [third party](privacy-policy/#third-party-hosted-services).

 #### Drawbacks